 Students who successfully complete our 2-hr Undergraduate Discovery Workshop are elligible to begin the RECON Mentorship Process.

 The R.E.C.O.N.
-Mentorship Program consists of 3-4 short meetings between a students and their R.E.C.O.N.
+Mentorship Program consists of 3-4 short meetings between a student and their R.E.C.O.N.
 Mentor.

 The RECON Mentor will come prepared with a professional electronic CV template that they will fill in with the student's information